darasus/ai-blog/content/how-to-improve-your-coding-skills.md

   the basics of coding.
 Read and listen to articles, podcasts, books, and other resources designed to help you learn more about coding.
 Take online courses and participate in coding competitions.
+intro: >-
+  Whether you’ve just started in the field of coding or are just looking to brush up on your skills, it can be a challenging and fast-growing field.
+New innovations in technology arise all the time, making it so that one must stay on top of their game to keep up.
+That being said, there are many different ways to improve your coding skills.

+  Coding is becoming an increasingly important skill across all industries.
+From software developers and engineers to website designers and video game programmers, more and more roles require knowledge of programming languages.
+Even if you don’t plan on working with code directly on a day-to-day basis, having code literacy can open up opportunities for you in almost any industry.
+Read on for more information about how you can improve your coding skills and take your tech abilities to the next level.
 ---

 ## Get to know the basics.